 Priceless Pieces From the Stan Laurel Collection Go Up for Auction

-> The daughter of the legendary comedian hopes to sell his antiques and memorabilia via Julien's auctions, for charity.
+The daughter of the legendary comedian hopes to sell his antiques and memorabilia for charity via Julien's auctions.

-> If you missed the opportunity to decorate your home with classic pieces of Hollywood memorabilia from the Bob and Dolores Hope Collection or the Phyllis Diller Collection, worry not.
+If you missed the opportunity to decorate your home with classic pieces of Hollywood memorabilia from the Bob and Dolores Hope Collection or the Phyllis Diller Collection, worry not.
 Now you can acquire pieces from even further back in time, as Julien’s offers props, memorabilia, antiques and personal effects from the collection of Stan Laurel, of Laurel & Hardy fame.

 Imagine how wonderful your hat rack would look with the very recognizable Stan Laurel Straw Boater hat from the film Lucky Dog hanging on it.
 (Estimated to go for $6,000-$8,000).
 Or how about hanging a Stan Laurel Charlie Chaplin signed drawing on your wall?
 It's expected to set you back $2,000-$4,000.
 What would look better standing in the corner of your office than the Stan Laurel Golf Clubs from the movie Should Married Men Go Home?
 The estimated selling price of those is $2,000-$4,000.

 There are fewer large furniture pieces and more collectibles and accessories in this collection than in Julien's other recent celebrity auctions.
 That’s because Laurel’s only daughter, Lois Laurel Hawes, has been storing them since her father’s death after a heart attack in 1965, at age 74.